-When you’re searching for quality HVAC services, you likely want a technician that knows what they’re doing.
-Lots of service companies advertise expert staff, but how can you know for sure?
-One of the most consistent ways to check if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.
+When you’re looking for quality HVAC services, you generally want a technician that knows what they’re doing.
+Many service companies advertise expert staff, but how can you know for sure?
+One of the most consistent ways to confirm if an HVAC technician has experience is by looking for their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

 There are multiple HVAC certifications available.
-Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about a few of the most common HVAC certifications you’ll see in your search for services.
+Some are designed around a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
-To pass, participants must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or retake an exam every two years.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
+To pass, participating technicians must achieve a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or take another exam every two years.

-Complete certification is a multiyear process consisting of four separate tests.
-The first two are created for entry-level technicians while the second set of exams provide full certification and senior-level status:
+Total certification is a multiyear process consisting of four separate tests.
+The first two are offered for entry-level technicians while the other set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians need to be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.
+Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members share research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
-Through their efforts, ASHRAE creates industry standards with federal recognition.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+ASHRAE and its members offer research and education about HVAC systems with the intent to promote sustainability, energy efficiency and high indoor air quality.
+Through their work, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are concerned with commercial properties and industrial facilities, as they frequently have the highest rates of energy use.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also researches how the engineering and architectural design of the building itself influences energy use.
+Most of ASHRAE standards are relevant to commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and conducts sessions for technicians to complete both on-site and online.
-Contractors wanting accreditation have two programs to select from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization calls for rigorous training and offers sessions for technicians to attend both on-site and online.
+Contractors hoping for accreditation have two programs to pick from:

 - The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties such as homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to make sure members maintain their expertise.
+- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to make sure members maintain their proficiency.

-Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but cover similar topics.
+Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are distinguished from the NATE certification exams but encompass similar topics.
 Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are even available for commercial refrigeration.
+Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

 The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the equipment the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for different levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for varying levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
+Further testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to improve their expertise.
 When you see a service company in Pocatello offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who spend the time and resources necessary for these certifications often need less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.
+Can help lower costs and speed up services: Professionals who spend the time and resources necessary for these certifications often need less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

 If you’re looking for certified HVAC services in Pocatello, consider requesting an appointment with Vogts Heating & Air.
 Get in touch by giving us a call at 208-621-0129 today.